-Around this time every year, I find myself waxing poetic about what Valentine’s Day was like in an all-girls school to just about anyone who’ll listen.
+On Valentine’s Day every year, I find myself waxing poetic about what Valentine’s Day was like in an all-girls school to just about anyone who’ll listen.

 I’ve heard people from mixed schools protest, claiming it couldn’t be that different from what they experienced.
 Wasn’t it just about cards, flowers and the like?

 But any girl who attended an all-girls secondary school can attest to this: there is no Valentine’s Day like a girls’ school Valentine’s Day.

 The OG Galentine’s Day

 Way before “Galentine’s Day” became a thing, it seemed every girl from a girls’ school in Singapore collectively decided Valentine’s Day was going to be a celebration of our friendship.

 And celebrate we did, with all the enthusiasm you’d expect from teenage girls.

 Going to school on 14 February was like stepping into a movie scene—there would be home-made gifts, handwritten notes and Hershey’s Kisses waiting for me on my table.